2026 Golden Globe Race

 THE PLANS

-GGR entry requirements stipulate that "entrants must show prior ocean sailing experience of at least 8,000 miles and another 2,000 miles solo in any boat, as well as an additional 2,000 miles solo in their GGR boat."
-The latter will be under supervision by the race committee, using celestial navigation as a dry run before the actual race.
+GGR entry requirements stipulate that entrants must show prior ocean sailing experience of at least 8,000 miles and another 2,000 miles solo in any boat, as well as an additional 4,000 miles solo in their registered GGR boat.
+The latter will be under supervision by the race committee, using wind vane and celestial navigation as a dry run before the actual race.

-Majority of my sailing experience is in near shore cruising and buoy racing.
+Majority of my sailing experience was in near shore cruising and buoy racing.
 Although I have logged about 10,000 nautical miles in ocean sailing in addition to my 1,084 days and 26,705 nautical miles solo ocean rowing, I had not sailed solo offshore until 2024.
-I elected to buy this race-ready boat at a premium to take advantage of the next three years allowing me time to practice and to prepare during which I will also complete my solo passage requirements.
+I elected to buy this race-ready boat at a premium to complete my solo passage requirements early and to have ample time to improve it.

-A Boat Sponsor will rename CLARA to display at the bow and to mention in race reports.
+The main sponsor will rename CLARA to display at the bow and to mention in race reports.
+They will also have prominent display on the spinnakers.

 Five Supporting Sponsors will be displayed along the toerail.
 This is South African Kirsten Neuschäfer on S/V Minnehaha.

-Two Boom Sponsors could perhaps share the boom with their respective branding.
+A Boom Sponsor could perhaps share the boom with their respective branding.